On the Sunny Side of the Street: Other notable recordings

-Having become a jazz standard, it was played by Louis Armstrong, the Nat King Cole Trio, Dave Brubeck, Earl Hines, Benny Goodman, Lionel Hampton, Erroll Garner, Dizzy Gillespie, Art Tatum, James Booker, Count Basie, and Lester Young.
+Having become a jazz standard, it was played by Louis Armstrong, the Nat King Cole Trio, Dave Brubeck, Earl Hines, Benny Goodman, Lionel Hampton, Erroll Garner, Dizzy Gillespie, Art Tatum, James Booker, Count Basie, Nat Gonella, and Lester Young.
 The Louis Armstrong version was recorded in the key of C major, but it has been recorded in a range of keys; Ted Lewis recorded it in D major and Ella Fitzgerald in G major.

 Cover versions date as far back as 1930, when Layton & Johnstone released the song for Columbia.
-The song was recorded by Billie Holiday, Bing Crosby (January 21, 1946, with Lionel Hampton), Dinah Washington, Ella Fitzgerald, Judy Garland, Doris Day, Brenda Lee (1961), Frankie Laine, Keely Smith, Nat King Cole, Jo Stafford with The Pied Pipers (a No. 17 hit in 1945), Frank Sinatra, Willie Nelson, Jon Batiste, and Rod Stewart.
-Arguably the most popular arrangement was by Tommy Dorsey and The Sentimentalists, which achieved chart success in 1945 reaching the No. 16 spot.
+The song was recorded by Billie Holiday, Bing Crosby (January 21, 1946, with Lionel Hampton), Dinah Washington, Ella Fitzgerald, Judy Garland, Doris Day, Brenda Lee (1961), Frankie Laine, Keely Smith, Nat King Cole, Jo Stafford with the Pied Pipers (a No. 17 hit in 1945), Frank Sinatra, Willie Nelson, Jon Batiste, and Rod Stewart.
+Arguably the most popular arrangement was by Tommy Dorsey and the Sentimentalists, which achieved chart success in 1945 reaching the No. 16 spot.

 Recorded by trumpeter Dizzy Gillespie with tenor saxophonists Sonny Stitt and Sonny Rollins, the composition featured on the 1959 Verve Records album Sonny Side Up, which has been described by AllMusic as "one of the most exciting 'jam session' records in the jazz catalog".

-In 1975, rockband Trapeze covered the song on their self-titled album Trapeze and it was also released as a 7" single but it did not chart.
+In 1975, rock band Trapeze covered the song on their self-titled album Trapeze and it was also released as a 7" single but it did not chart.